 If you were used to hitting the gym or pounding the pavements three days a week pre-pandemic, don’t assume that you can just immediately get back to doing that.
 Start off slow and give your body a chance to adjust, as it’s no fun to be writhing around in agony the day after pushing yourself too far during a heavy exercise session.

 So you’ve only been doing 3,000 steps a day?
 Haven’t we all since having to work from home.
 Dust off your Fitbit and start slow – go for a 30 min walk before sitting down at your desk and go from there.
+Something as simple as refreshing your gym gear can help you get back into the swing of things.

 Build it up